SofusHilfling-School/Test-Assignments/README.md

 - The woman missed
 - The woman did not hit a vital spot
 - The gun wound itself was not vital
-- There man was saved before he died (medics or he was driven to a hospital)
+- There man was saved before he died (by medics or he was driven to a hospital)
-- The gun was not firing deadly bullets (Airsoft gun or Nerf gun)
+- The gun was not firing deadly bullets (Airsoft gun, warter gun or Nerf gun)
 - The man was wearing protective gear
 - The man was hiding behind something impenetrable
+- The man was already dead

 ### Extreme possibilities
 - The man a unkillable, unwoundable, immortal, etc.